m4c0/c69/DESIGN.md

 than adding support for non-UNIX-like platforms.
 If you ever had to add "no-entry-point" to a WASM build, you understand what it means.

-### Optional semi-colon

-In many languages, semi-colons are useful to identify the end of a statement.

-But if statement boundaries are unambiguous in the grammar, then they should not be required.